theypsilon/getters-by-type-rs/README.md

 In that example, the return type of the method `get_fields_i32` would be `[&i32; 3]`.

 This crate also provides a `mut` version `GettersMutByType` which also adds a mut version for those methods.

+In this case, the generated methods start with the prefix `get_mut_fields_` instead.

 Example using `GettersMutByType` :